Object storage: Programmatic data management

 Object storage provides programmatic interfaces to allow applications to manipulate data.
 At the base level, this includes Create, read, update and delete (CRUD) functions for basic read, write and delete operations.
 Some object storage implementations go further, supporting additional functionality like object/file versioning, object replication, life-cycle management and movement of objects between different tiers and types of storage.
 Most API implementations are REST-based, allowing the use of many standard HTTP calls.

 Implementation

 Cloud storage

-The vast majority of cloud storage available in the market leverages is an object-storage architecture.
-Some notable examples are Amazon Web Services S3, which debuted in March 2006, Microsoft Azure Blob Storage, Rackspace Files (whose code was donated in 2010 to Openstack project and released as OpenStack Swift), and Google Cloud Storage released in May 2010.
+The vast majority of cloud storage available in the market leverages an object-storage architecture.
+Some notable examples are Amazon Web Services S3, which debuted in March 2006, Microsoft Azure Blob Storage, Rackspace Cloud Files (whose code was donated in 2010 to Openstack project and released as OpenStack Swift), and Google Cloud Storage released in May 2010.

 Object-based file systems

 Some distributed file systems use an object-based architecture, where file metadata is stored in metadata servers and file data is stored in object storage servers.
 File system client software interacts with the distinct servers, and abstracts them to present a full file system to users and applications.